ArrowrIcon Home icon

 Victorian or Edwardian scales for weighing letters and packages for posting, late 1800s-early 1900s

-Delicate scales for weighing letters and packages for ready for sending to be posted.
+Delicate scales for weighing letters and packages ready for posting.
 From the private collection of Anne Vincent.

 Early 1900s scales suitable for weighing out grain, as used by corn chandlers